dwrobel/flatcam/README.md

 11.02.2020

 - working on Tool Punch; finished the geometry update with the clear geometry for the case of Excellon method
+- working on Tool Punch; finished the geometry update with the clear geometry for the case of Fixed Diameter method

 10.02.2020